 Redefine success and intelligence

-Almost every adult that was interviewed about their reading difficulties on Podclassed explained that the way they got through school was by finding a new way to define success.
+Almost every adult interviewed about their reading difficulties on Podclassed explained that the way they got through school was by finding a new way to define success.
 They would pin their success to something outside of school like sports or art.
 Another student said that she told herself that if she wasn’t the worst student in the class—if she did better than just one other student—she could tell herself she was a success.
 We don’t need to teach students to compare themselves, but we can learn from this pattern.
 It’s important to find a way for struggling students to feel successful and intelligent in the classroom.
 Here’s an example of how a student with dyslexia can benefit from project-based learning:

 The most important thing you can teach struggling readers is that learning to read is not a sign of intelligence.
-There are a lot of successful people who struggled to learn to read.
+There are a lot of successful people who struggle to learn to read.
 All of the adults interviewed on Podclassed were very articulate, hard-working individuals with a deep comprehension of emotional, social, and conceptual problems.
 You can show your students examples of celebrities and scientists or other role models who also struggled with reading to show them that it does not limit their future or define who they are.

 Keep learning and take advantage of professional development opportunities

 One of the interviewees, Curtis Pons, was appalled to learn that not every teacher is taught how to teach reading.
 As a struggling student, he expected that his teachers knew what they were doing.
 When he saw his son go through the same broken system, he was disappointed.
 There are wonderful teachers, and there are effective training programs.
-It’s not an educator's fault if they weren’t taught the most effective strategies for teaching reading.
-Just like it’s not a student’s fault if his teachers weren’t taught these strategies.
+It’s not an educator’s fault if they weren’t taught the most effective strategies for teaching reading, just like it’s not a student’s fault if his teachers weren’t taught these strategies.
 The important thing is that you can learn how to properly teach reading according to what research has found to be the most effective—explicit phonics instruction.
 This helps not only students with dyslexia but every student.
 You can continue to learn and take advantage of professional development opportunities.
 You can be the turning point for struggling students.